altryne/chatGPT-telegram-bot/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where you installed Miniconda.
-3. Run `playwright install` to download the necessary Chromium software.
+3. Run `conda install playwright` to download the necessary Chromium software.

 ### Step 4: Set up your Telegram bot